sneko/cordova-facebook-plugin-windows/README.md

 It's almost over :)...

 To finish, add fb-root div and include the facebookConnectPlugin.js with script tag.
 I joined a little sample to know when the full plugin is loaded.
-You can have more information about available functions cross-platform Facebook Plugin for Cordova.
+You can call functions which present in the cross-platform Facebook Plugin for Cordova.

 Here the code :